widged/reactjs-workshop/notes/redux-store.md

 The Redux store is just a plain object with a few methods.

 In Redux, by convention, a store holds the whole state tree of your application.
 A store is not a class.
 It's just an object with a few methods on it.
 It's a good idea to think of the shape of the state tree before writing any code.
+App state is a first class citizen, structure it like an in-memory database.

 The only way to change the state inside the store is to dispatch an action on it.